Saskatchewan Highway 912

-Highway 912 is a provincial highway in the north-east region of the Canadian province of Saskatchewan.
+Highway 912, also known as Wapawekka Lake Road, is a provincial highway in the north-east region of Saskatchewan, Canada.
 It runs from Highway 913 near Narrow Hills Provincial Park to a dead end just within the borders of the Lac La Ronge Provincial Park.
 It is about 101 km long.

+In 2025, the bridge carrying Highway 912 across Stuart Creek near East Trout Lake was replaced at a cost of $1.2 million.
+The bridge was destroyed by the 2025 Shoe Fire in Saskatchewan.